csb324/eleventy-obsidian-ninareth/notes/People/Arkhosia City/Willow.md

 An older elf, slightly beyond middle-age, balding with shorter dark brown hair, appears like quite a regular person but in leather armor.
 He's got the holy symbol of [[Corellon Larethian]] around his neck.

 ### Background
 His name is [[Willow]], he's familiar with us.
 He thinks something is majorly wrong with the world, but he can't say anything about it without starting to choke on his tongue.
 Any way he's tried to get the memories out has almost killed him.
-He thinks there's something wrong with everything, and he thinks she might be part of stopping it.
+He thinks there's something wrong with everything, and he thinks [[Adrienne Spout|Adrienne]] might be part of stopping it.

 Claims to be an Oracle, someone with a direct tie to a god, probably [[Corellon Larethian]].
 He gets "visions" - some come to pass and some don't , but he had a vision about music - a particular song played a particular way - and shortly later he heard it, from [[Adrienne Spout|Adrienne]].